Upgrade SATA hard drive to SSD

 Free SATA to SSD clone software -AOMEI Backupper Standard

 There are many free disk cloning tools that can be used to clone SATA hard drive to SSD.
-Here, AOMEI Backupper Standard is recommended because it’s completely free and of excellent performance and advanced features regarding hard drive cloning.
+Here, AOMEI Backupper Standard is recommended for SATA to SSD clone because it’s completely free and of excellent performance and advanced features regarding hard drive cloning.

-It can ensure secure boot after cloning SATA drive to SSD.
+It can include everything (eg: OS, programs, files, etc.) on the SATA disk and ensure secure boot after cloning SATA drive to SSD.
 This is the most basic but important element, otherwise the software has no meaning.

 It can help you clone large HDD to smaller SSD as long as the used space is smaller than SSD disk.
 This is only a few free disk clone software can do.

 It allows you to clone all sectors whther used or not if you want.
 "Sector by Sectore" helps you achieve this goal.

 For SSDs, there is an extra option for SSD optimization, so your SSD will be of better performance if you use this option.

 More advanced features of AOMEI Backupper: